Register

 console.log(actor.getRollData());

-The second method explores the defined game system data template for a certain Actor type.
+The third method explores the defined game system data template for a certain Actor type.

 game.system.model.Actor.<type of actor>